 The macro environment has also played its part.
 The situation with oil and gas prices is obviously pretty well known and commented on.
 Last year Chevron realized a liquids price of $47 per barrel in the United States, down around 15% on 4Q18.
 At $1.10 per thousand cubic feet, its realized natural gas price tanked nearly 50% in the United States compared to the same point in 2018.

 Something you hear slightly less about are the conditions facing refiners and chemical producers.
 Although Chevron is a lot more Upstream than Downstream, that latter still contributed around $1,500m to company-wide profit last year.
 Anyway, refinery margins are pretty poor across the board at the moment.
-In 2018 the company posted full year Downstream profit of just over $2,000m, or some 33% higher than the 2019 figure.
+In 2018 the company posted full year Downstream profit of just over $2,000m, around 33% higher than last year.

 The Dividend Bill